yash-mishra150/quiz-CCC/README.md

 # Getting Started with Create React App

 Hi,
-This is our team project on quiz with apis and backendin server folder.
+This is our team project on quiz with apis and backend server folder.

 :)